alejandraberbesi/alejandraberbesi/README.md

 # Hellooo!

-Here you can find the code for most of my personal projects, with Python as a programming language and several are applying machine learning techniques.
+Here you can find the code for personal projects and deliverables from courses.

-They are better organized in my [portfolio](https://alejandraberbesi.github.io/) :abacus:
+Check my [portfolio](https://alejandraberbesi.github.io/) if you would like to see only the projects :alien:

 :mailbox_with_mail:	Use [linkedin](https://www.linkedin.com/in/alejandra-berbesi-becerra/) if you would like to check my CV or to contact me.